FlowPay/client-openapi/docs/general.md

 # Introduction

-The APIs provided are REST and accessible via HTTPS, some endpoints are restricted, so you need to register your application and obtain a valid access token to use them.
+The APIs are REST over HTTPS.
+Some endpoints are restricted; partners must register their application and obtain an API key from the developer portal to access them.
+API keys can be rotated, scoped, and revoked at any time from the backoffice.

 ## Account Information Service (AIS)

-AIS (Account Information Service) is a financial service that allows third parties to access a user's account information from different banks or financial institutions.
-AIS works by using APIs provided to securely connect to the user's bank account and retrieve the necessary information.

-As a payment institution authorised by the Bank of Italy, FlowPay can offer AIS to its customers, allowing them to **access account information, balances and transaction history of the tenants' bank accounts** for which they are authorised.
-These services enable many use cases such as account aggregation, personal financial management, credit scoring and many others.

-In line with its principles, **FlowPay provides a seamless and compliant way to access tenants' bank details**, taking on the burden of negotiating PSD2 consent with the user and **providing a single API to access all banks**.
-All PSD2 consents are collected directly by FlowPay, so **there is no need for the client to implement a consent acquisition or renewal process**.
-If desired, a client can initiate a consent acquisition process themselves and manage the user experience.
+FlowPay is authorised to provide AIS.
+In the Simplified Flow model, consents are collected directly by FlowPay via a hosted flow to minimise partner burden.

+Endpoints:

+- `POST /ais/consents`: create a consent session; returns a `link` to complete SCA with the bank.
+- `GET /ais/consents/{consentId}`: retrieve consent status (`pending`, `active`, `expired`, ...).
+- `GET /ais/accounts`: list available bank accounts under active consents.
+- `GET /ais/accounts/{accountId}/balances`: current and available balances.
+- `GET /ais/accounts/{accountId}/transactions`: list transactions, filterable by date.

+If no active consent exists, AIS endpoints return `403` and partners can create a new consent using the consent endpoint.

 ## Payment Initiation Service (PIS)

-PIS (Payment Initiation Service) is a financial service that allows third-party providers to initiate a payment transaction from a user's bank account.
-PIS works by using APIs provided to securely connect to the user's bank account and initiate the payment.

-FlowPay is an authorised PIS Provider (PISP), which means that it can mediate between the user and the bank to authorise the payment.
+FlowPay is an authorised PIS Provider (PISP).
+In the Simplified Flow, partners create Request To Pay objects and direct users to a hosted checkout to perform Strong Customer Authentication with their bank and authorise the payment.

-APIs allow users to initiate any traditional payment type:
+APIs allow users to initiate traditional payment types:

 - Simple account-to-account payment: user can initiate a SEPA Credit Transfer (SCT) payment from one of its bank accounts.
 - Future date payment: the payer can schedule a payment for a future date.